JiaxueLi/Geometric-Stitching/METHODOLOGY/In-orbit geometric calibration.md

 - relative geometric calibration
 the exterior parameters of the reference camera were applied to the nonreference cameras
 and only the ***interior parameters*** were then calibrated.

+## The normalized detector size difference
+After the geometric calibration, we can obtain the normalized coordinates of each imaging detector in the camera coordinate system of camera 3.